Lines and Opposition in Lie Incidence Geometries of Exceptional Type: Preliminaries

 Here, we are particularly interested in generalised hexagons, and more specifically in those that satisfy the \emph{Moufang condition}, as these are the counterparts of type $\mathsf{G_2}$ of the spherical buildings of rank at least $3$ (since these automatically satisfy such condition) and are the natural geometries for the simple algebraic groups of that type.
 Recall from \cite{Tits-Wei:02} that a Moufang hexagon is determined by a field $\K$ and a quadratic Jordan division algebra $\J$ over $\K$; using the Bourbaki labelling of nodes for Dynkin diagrams, we define $\mathsf{G_{2,2}}(\K,\J)$ as the hexagon where the point rows are parametrised by $\J$ and the line pencils by $\K$.
 There is perhaps ambiguity when $\J=\K$, but we take that ambiguity away by mentioning that, in this case, $\mathsf{G_{2,2}}(\K,\K)$ is the hexagon arising from a triality of type I$_{\id}$, as defined by Tits \cite{Tits:59}.
 Such a hexagon shall be called the \emph{split Cayley hexagon} (as in \cite{Mal:98}), and the corresponding building is referred to as being \emph{split}.
 The \emph{triality hexagon} is $\mathsf{G_{2,2}}(\K,\J)$, where $\J$ is a cubic Galois field extension of $\K$.
 We will only need this hexagon in the finite case.
 The finite triality hexagon has order $(q^3,q)$, for some prime power $q$.
 In the finite case, we replace the field and the Jordan algebra with their sizes in the notation, just like we did for finite metasymplectic spaces.

 Let $\Gamma=(X,\cL)$ be a generalised hexagon.
 We use the notation and terminology of parapolar spaces to express the mutual position of two points, with the obvious meaning.
 In particular, points are special if they are not collinear but they are collinear to a unique common point.
 With that, a \emph{hyperbolic line} $H$ in $\Gamma$ is a set of mutual special points collinear to a common given point $p$ such that, for each point $q$ opposite $p$, we have $q^{\Join}\cap p^\perp=H$ as soon as $|q^{\Join}\cap H|\geq 2$.
 If we call a point of $\Gamma$ \emph{close to} a line if it is collinear to a unique point of that line, then a \emph{distance-$3$ trace} in $\Gamma$ is the set of points close to two given opposite lines $L$ and $M$.
 We denote it by $[L,M]_3$.
-It is called \emph{regular} if $[N,M]_3=[L,M]_3$ whenever $N$ is opposite $M$ and $|[N,M]_3\cap[L,M]_3|\geq 2$.
+A distance-$3$ trace $[L,M]_3$ is called \emph{regular} if $[N,M]_3=[L,M]_3$ whenever $N$ is opposite $M$ and $|[N,M]_3\cap[L,M]_3|\geq 2$.
 There are reasons to call a distance-$3$ trace in a split Cayley hexagon over a perfect field in characteristic~2 an \emph{imaginary line}, as we shall explain in the proof of \cref{geomlineshex}.
-We have adopted this terminology in \cref{A} and \cref{B} above, too.
-The terminology between parentheses, namely \emph{ideal line}, is Ronan's terminology \cite{Ron:80}.
+The terminology between parentheses in \cref{A} and \cref{B} above, namely \emph{ideal line}, is Ronan's terminology \cite{Ron:80}.